 - Event sponsorship (.NET Conf and .NET Conf Local events, third party conference sponsorship, open source project hackathons)

 Going forward, the Board of Directors will decide how best to spend contributions.
-Our current Board of Directors and Advisory Council are really excited about the potential to expand what we've been doing, as well as to launch some new activities to serve as a catalyst for the .NET open source community, such as:
+Our current Board of Directors and committees are really excited about the potential to expand what we've been doing, as well as to launch some new activities to serve as a catalyst for the .NET open source community, such as:

 - Speaker grants: Now that we've built out a global network of local Meetups, we can help them get great speakers.
 Meetups provide new developers with an easy way to learn, make contacts in their local community, and develop into leaders and speakers if they so choose.
 Speaker grants help both provide great content and support the Meetup speakers by providing them more opportunities to speak.